Halfway to Sanity: Tour and personnel changes

 Because of this, the band's previous drummer, Marky Ramone (who had replaced original drummer Tommy Ramone), was asked to return.
 He had been fired after Subterranean Jungle, partially for his drumming style but mostly because of his alcoholism.
 Once he was sober, however, he began playing in Richie Stotts's heavy metal band King Flux, as well as his own band, M-80.
 Richie's response to Marky's return was that it "would never happen" but it did.
 Marky had a meeting with John, rehearsed a couple of Ramones songs and said, "Marc, it's like you never left."

 Within a week of Burke's departure, Marky was touring with the band again.
 The first show Marky played was on September 4 in Oyster Bay, Long Island.

 During a sold-out Paris concert, fans who were not able to get in to see the performance began to throw stones at the venue, and were consequently tear-gassed by police.
 It was also common to see moshing and stage diving at their shows, but the band members discouraged this type of behavior.
-"They hated it and they tried to stop it as much as possible," artist Arturo Vega recalled, "but it would happen.
+"They hated it and they tried to stop it as much as possible," artist and the band's lighting director Arturo Vega recalled, "but it would happen.
 Kids are really resourceful.
 Once the lawsuits started coming in, a lot of clubs tried to ban it, too.
 Sometimes the security made it difficult for them, you know.
 Once, we were in Tijuana—and of course in Tijuana, who cares!
 They were jumping from a balcony that was at least 20 feet (6 m) high.
 Jumping into the crowd.
 It was too much.
 It was great."

 The band was banned from playing at Boston University on the grounds that they promoted "rowdiness, destructiveness, and drug use."
 In response, the University's Program Council organized an anti-censorship protest rally in Marsh Plaza.
 At the rally, Joey announced, "We're here to uphold the honor of the students and the Ramones," and pointed out that their performances never incited violence.
 The Ramones' 1988 tour would have roughly a hundred gigs in the United States, Finland, Japan, United Kingdom, and elsewhere.
 While touring in Puerto Rico, the band performed for around 2,000 surfers at the World Surfing Championships.
 These shows were dubbed the "Ramones Non-Stop World Tour" by fans.